 Students will be asked to use the issues drawn from this historical context to formulate their own research project about any period of London’s history.
 Throughout the course, the class will take field trips to London neighborhoods, an archive, a theatre performance, and several museums.
 By engaging with the resources and experiences available in 21st-century London, students will use their imagination and research skills to travel back in time and discover the various “Londons” that have emerged over this city’s history.

 Credits and Registration

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the London program during the 2019-20 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the London program during the 2021–2022 year are listed below:

 Autumn tuition: as set by the Bursar’s Office

 |accommodation with kitchen||round-trip airfare to and from the program site|

 |program excursions||course materials|

 |communications (most students bring or buy a cell phone)|